bihor/fp_masterquiz/Documentation/Configuration/PageTSconfig/Index.rst

 Page TSconfig
 ^^^^^^^^^^^^^

 - You can use the Page TSconfig to define some template layouts.
+Currently the templates handle 3 different layouts by default.

 Example
 ~~~~~~~

-Here an example with 2 layouts for your templates:
+Here an example with 3 layouts, that are already handled in the templates:

 ::

   tx_fpmasterquiz.templateLayouts {
     0 = Standard-Layout
     1 = Layout for a poll with a pie chart
+    2 = Detailed quiz/poll-results at a result-page
   }

 - You can use every number and description for the layouts.
 - Now you can select a layout in the FlexForm of every page.
-- Finally you can use now different layouts in your templates.
+- Finally you can use now different layouts in your templates (0-2 are already in use by default).

 Example
 ~~~~~~~